 It wasn’t until 1906 that the forward pass was legalized.
-The first completion (thrown by George Parratt) was caught by Dan Riley.
-This opened the doors for the offense, forcing defenses to cover all 53.3 yards of field.
-This allowed offenses to move from a traditional tight formation, to have 1-2 receivers split wide to maximize space and big play chances.
+Dan Riley caught the first completion (thrown by George Parratt).
+This opened the doors for the offense, forcing defenses to cover all 53.3 yards of the field.
+This allowed offenses to move from a traditional tight formation to have 1-2 receivers split wide to maximize space and big-play chances.

 Between 1909-1912, the rules committee altered a few scoring plays.
 Touchdowns were changed from 5 points to 6.
-Field goal’s were also changed from originally 4 points to 3.
+Field goals were also changed from initially 4 points to 3.

 Flash forward to February 25, 1933 – The forward pass is legalized from anywhere behind the line of scrimmage.
-We’re now starting to see lateral passes, swing passes, “now” routes and plays designed to get athletes in space as quick as possible.
+We’re now seeing lateral passes, swing passes, “now” routes, and plays designed to get athletes in space quickly.

 1938 – Roughing the Passer was instilled.
 Quarterbacks are now protected after they throw the football.
-The rules committee realize how valuable the position is and mutually agree that the QB can’t be touched after he throws.
+The rules committee realizes how valuable the position is and mutually agrees that the QB can’t be touched after he throws.

-*Fun Fact – In 1943, Sammy Baugh led the league in passing, interceptions and punting.
+1943 – Sammy Baugh led the league in passing, interceptions, and punting.

-1947 – Adding an extra official, The Back Judge – This may not seem like a major rule change, however, the field was now surrounded with referees.
-Each referee now had a certain area in which they would watch, allowing them to focus in and narrow their penalty view.
+1947 – Adding an extra official, The Back Judge – This may not seem like a major rule change.
+However, the field was now surrounded by referees.
+Each referee now had a specific area they would watch, allowing them to focus on and narrow their penalty view.

-1950 – Unlimited substitutions. used to be only 3 men at a time.
+1950 – Unlimited substitutions used to be only three men at a time.
 Teams are now using personnel sets based on down and distance.
-The goal line and short yardage ground and pound start to form as teams can now be more creative with how they script their game plan.
+The goal line and short-yardage ground and pound start to form as teams can now be more creative with how they script their game plan.

-January 18, 1950 – no Tackle Guard or Center is eligible to catch a pass.
+January 18, 1950 – No Tackle Guard or Center is eligible to catch a pass.
 This rule seems a bit late as the ball has been sent through the air for almost 20 years since this rule was set in place.
-5 eligibles are set in stone and players are now designated by size, strength and speed.
+Five eligibles are set in stone, and players are now designated by size, strength, and speed.

-1952 – The Pittsburg Steelers are the last team to abandon the single wing offense.
-They instead (like every other team in the league at the time), adapt the “T” formation.
+1952 – The Pittsburg Steelers are the last team to abandon the single-wing offense.
+Instead (like every other team in the league at the time), they adopt the “T” formation.

 1972 – Hash marks were moved originally from 15 yards from the sideline to 23.1 yards from the sideline.
 Out of all the rules changes on the list, this is one of the more important changes.

-For reference – college hashmarks are 17.8 yards yards from the sideline.
+For reference, high school hash marks are 17.8 yards from the sideline.
 When the ball is run out of bounds, the ball is placed on the hash.
-This gives the offense 35.6 yards of field to run plays to the field, or open side (with only 17.8 yards to the boundary, or the closed side of the field).
-The 35.6 yards allows the offense to have more space to run/pass to the open side of field.
+This gives the offense 35.6 yards of field to run plays to the field or open side (with only 17.8 yards to the boundary or the closed side of the field).
+The 35.6 yards allow the offense to have more space to run/pass to the open side of the field.

-However, as mentioned, in 1972 the hashmarks were moved to 23.1 yards.
+However, as mentioned, in 1972, the hash marks were moved to 23.1 yards.
 This meant the game is played more in the middle of the field (the middle point of the field from the sideline is 26.65 yards).
-It forces the defense to cover all 53.3 yards of field.
+It forces the defense to cover all 53.3 yards of the field.
 Offenses like the West Coast Offense were born, which were able to expose teams horizontally.
 This changed the history of football (in the NFL) as we know it!

-1974 – Contact with Eligible Receivers restricted – Players were now restricted from colliding with eligible receivers as they are running routes down field.
-This opened up the vertical pass game as receivers focused more on stretching the field, rather then dodging defensive backs.
+1974 – Contact with Eligible Receivers restricted – Players were now restricted from colliding with eligible receivers as they ran routes downfield.
+This opened up the vertical pass game as receivers focused more on stretching the field rather than dodging defensive backs.

-The rule states that a defensive back/linebacker can not make contact with a receiver OUTSIDE of 5 yards from the line of scrimmage (otherwise known as the Mel Blount rule).
-This rule put a tremendous amount of stress on defensive backs, as they are at a disadvantage.
-As expected, the NFL exploded with passing yards as the following Super Bowl racked up over 500 yards passing.
+The rule states that a defensive back/linebacker can not contact a receiver OUTSIDE of 5 yards from the line of scrimmage (otherwise known as the Mel Blount rule).
+This rule puts a tremendous amount of stress on defensive backs, as they are at a disadvantage.
+As expected, the NFL exploded with passing yards as the Super Bowl racked up over 500 yards passing.

 In the most recent days, we’ve seen an explosion of offense.
 For example – the most recent super bowl featured Tom Brady and Nick Foles combining for over 800 yards through the air.
 As offenses continue to evolve, the passing records will continue to be broken.

-How will we see offenses reach even greater heights in the near future?
+How will we see offenses reach even greater heights shortly?
 What rule change do you not agree with and think should be changed back?
-What rule had the biggest impact in the history of football?
+What rule had the biggest impact on the history of football?
 Let us know in the comment section below!